KKGanguly/guru26spr/docs/lect/RAG/lec_rag.md

 set.
 RAG does the same: the LLM’s context is tiny, your PDF corpus is huge, so we **page in** only the most relevant text chunks.

+## Background Theory

+**Virtual memory & paging.** The OS keeps only the "working set" in RAM, paging in pages from disk on demand.
+RAG mirrors this exactly: context window = RAM (tiny, ~8k–128k tokens), corpus = disk (huge), retriever = pager (brings in just what's needed now).

+**Caching & dirty flags.** A manifest (mtime + size hash per file) is the classic lightweight cache-invalidation trick.
+Match = cache hit;
+mismatch = evict and reload.
+Same pattern as Make, ccache, Webpack.

+**Embeddings & distributional semantics.** A sentence encoder maps text → ℝᵈ such that semantic similarity ≈ geometric proximity.
+Grounded in the distributional hypothesis: words/sentences in similar contexts occupy similar regions of the vector space.

+**L2 distance.** We rank chunks by Σ(qᵢ−xᵢ)², skipping the √ since rank is monotone under squaring.
+O(n·d) brute-force; swap to ANN (HNSW, IVF) only when n × d gets painful.

+**Chunking as the retrieval unit.** Chunk size trades recall (big chunks carry more context) against precision (small chunks localise better).
+150–220 words ≈ one dense paragraph — empirically robust across domains.

+**Grounding vs. hallucination.** An LLM without context interpolates from training priors and confabulates.
+Injecting retrieved chunks turns generation into constrained lookup; the model's job shrinks from "recall" to "synthesise" — far more reliable.

 ## Project setup

 ```